Our Vision

 -

-Reduce variation in prescribing and medical treatment with fewer procedures and medications of lower clinical value in line with national guidance and best practice.
+Reduce variation in prescribing and medical treatment with fewer procedures and medications of lower clinical value, in line with national guidance and best practice.

 -

-Development and delivery of capital priorities.
+Develop and delivery capital priorities.

 -

-Continued improvement of corporate governance and processes.
+Continue to improvement corporate governance and processes.

 Focus our services, funding and efforts on the areas which will achieve the greatest impact, benefits and outcomes to improve the health and wellbeing of our whole population.